bgriffen/gigpy/README.md

 About
 =====

-I wanted a way to get more live music outside of The AlgorithmTM echo chamber.
-This is the result.

 This code updates playlists in Spotify based on upcoming music found in your local area.
 The data source is [Bands In Town](https://www.bandsintown.com/).
 It should capture most bands, but maybe not all.
 If there is ambiguity over a band name for instance, it may mistakenly put the wrong band in the playlist -- sorry about that.

 It should be rare and so the overwhelming majority are bands playing LIVE near you soon.

 Enjoy =)

 Requirements
 ============